 You may already read about my WWDC First timers tips collection top 10, which is a collection of tips filtered out of multiple blogs.
 As I’ve visited WWDC last week, it’s time to revisit this list with my WWDC experiences and give you a WWDC first timer guide.

-Therefor, my personal WWDC Top 10 first timer tips.
+Therefore, my personal WWDC Top 10 first-timer tips.

 Personal WWDC First timer tips collection top 10